ChaouchKarim/HITECS/README.md

+# Project artifacts

+## HITECS specifications
+* ./HITECS
-# HITECS
+  Anonymized HITECS test specifications

-Specifying and Analyzing Hardware-in-the-Loop Test Cases of Cyber Physical Systems
+## Experiment results
+* ./experiments
+  The results of the RQ1 and RQ2 experiments